Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 ## Changelog
 <h3>3.0.1</h3>
-1. Added config option for resources needed to upgrade villagers. <br>
+1. Added config option for resources needed to upgrade villagers.
+As well as others config settings.
+Make sure to check out the config for full info :)<br>
-2. Wanderer's (Villagers found in the wild) stats will have stats scaled on the biome it was found at.
-(Configurable stats multiplier)<br>
+2. Wanderer's (Villagers found in the wild) stats will have stats scaled based on the biome it was found at.
+(Configurable)<br>
 3. Fixed versioning bug<br>
 4. Villagers with special Combat ability will have "*" Mark on their name <br>
 5. Next update will replace the villagers with human NPCs (3.1.0) <br>